rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-1-document-trees.md

 However, even though one can in general associate some child order with a tree, one needs to keep in mind that, from a mathematical perspective, a tree still has no child order.
-That is because the underlying endo-relation does not embed such an order since its simple set of edges does not support such a notion.
+That is because the underlying endo-relation does not embed such an order since a simple set of edges does not support such a notion.

 With that in mind one should be able to understand the meaning of the following
 statement: **Even an "ordered tree" is just another "unordered tree".**